alixdecr/PRAB/apis/README.md

 - An OpenAPI Specification, in the JSON format.
 - A Postman Collection, in the JSON format (not always available).
-- Additional information regarding the REST API and its documentation (when required).
+- A README document, containing information regarding the REST API.

 ### Additional Information